-A sequel to Ankerita, another fast-moving modern Gothic chiller, amusing, nightmarish and heart breaking in equal quantities, and still without any vampires at all, calling on many elements of the supernatural as well as contemporary issues facing normal people, as experienced through the eyes of a feisty heroine without a recorded identity.
+A sequel to Ankerita, another fast-moving modern Gothic chiller, amusing, nightmarish and heart breaking in equal quantities, and still without any vampires at all.

 Ankerita, a Tudor anchoress released from her tomb after nearly 500 years of disturbed sleep, is suffering from amnesia and dying of exposure on a hilltop.

 From being at the lowest of ebbs, she is rescued by a scruffy

 hill walker, who decides to take her as his girlfriend.